donovanr/wemcell_example_cube_frank/README.md

 Most of the MCell parameters can be changed in `bstates/example_system_cube/Scene.WE.mdl`.
 Most of the WESTPA parameters can be changed in `system.py` and `west.cfg`.

-### Extra parametrs specific to MCell
+### Extra parameters specific to MCell

 There are three parameters in `runseg.sh` that need to be set for MCell to properly run.
 They are:
 - `MCELL`
-   - the version of mcell we using
+   - the version of mcell we are using
 - `MODEL_NAME`
    - the name of the directory all the model files live in
 - `OBSERVABLE1`